 - In 2010, Gateway is the first independent school to receive the National Center for Learning Disabilities’ Founder’s Award for exceptional service to children and families.

-- In response to the market’s demand for more seats in schools for students with learning disabilities, Gateway will grow its enrollment to a total of 180 students over the next five years.
+- In response to the market’s demand for more seats in schools for students with learning disabilities, Gateway will grow its enrollment to a total of 180 students.

 - This growth will occur in the Lower School with the acceptance of one additional class of students annually.
 This slow and carefully orchestrated expansion will ensure Gateway continues to enroll only those students who will benefit most from its program.